bergmark/Cactus/README.md

  * map => Object where each property has the same type
  * entity => any value that can be compared with ===
  * Object => any non-primitive value
- * null/undefined is never allowed for any type unless explicitly said
+ * null/undefined is never allowed for any type unless explicitly stated in documentation.
  * Number/Boolean/String => don't use.

 * Exceptions